risk-first/website/estimating/Risk-First-Analysis.md

 ## Ensemble

 So far, we've been looking at each task individually, working out which risks we're addressing, and which ones we're exposed to as a result.
 If you have plenty of spare talent and only a few tasks, then maybe that's enough and you can get to work on all the tasks that have a positive [Payoff](../thinking/Glossary.md#Payoff).
-But if you're resource-constrained, then you should be hunting for the [actions](../thinking/Glossary.md#taking-action) with the biggest [Payoff](../thinking/Glossary.md#Payoff) and doing those first.
+But if you're constrained, then you should be hunting for the [actions](../thinking/Glossary.md#taking-action) with the biggest [Payoff](../thinking/Glossary.md#Payoff) and doing those first.

 Things change too when you have a whole team engaged in the planning process.
 Although people will generally agree on what the risks _are_, they often will disagree on the [Probability they will occur, or the impact if they do](../thinking/Evaluating-Risk.md#Probability-And-Impact).
 In cases like these, you might want to allow each stakeholder to "vote up" the risks they consider significant, or vote up the actions they consider to have high [Payoff](../thinking/Glossary.md#Payoff).
 This will be covered in further detail in the [next section](Stop-Estimating-Start-Navigating.md).